Russian tycoons say U.S. 'oligarch list' may cause problems with banks

 He also said that “the policy of artificially restricting international business relations” is a path that will “lead everyone, including the originators of such policies, to miss out on profits and to incur direct losses.”

-Russian businessman Andrei Melnichenko, who controls the Russia-focused fertiliser producer Eurochem, also said Russian companies could experience problems in future dealings with banks as a result of the list.
+Russian businessman Andrei Melnichenko, who controls the Russia-focused fertilizer producer Eurochem, also said Russian companies could experience problems in future dealings with banks as a result of the list.

 “It’s unpredictable.
 Probably, there will be some difficulties,” he said.

-The list does not mean anything good and those included on it could potentially face delays in external financing, Vagit Alekperov, co-owner of oil producer Lukoil, said.
+The list does not mean anything good and those included on it could potentially face delays in external financing, Vagit Alekperov, co-owner of oil producer Lukoil (LKOH.MM), said.

 “Lukoil works in the global market, of course, our partners will be approaching deals more carefully,” said Alekperov.